StrengthsFinder Career Test

 How Your Strengths Are Determined

-For example, you may determine that one of your key strengths is Discipline.
-This means your world needs to be predictable, ordered and planned.
+If one of your 34 strengths is discipline, that means your world needs to be predictable, ordered, and planned.
 You instinctively impose structure on your world, set up routines, and focus on timelines and deadlines.
-The assessment then gives you ideas for working with others with the Discipline strength and ideas for action.
+The assessment then gives you ideas for working with others with the discipline strength and ideas for action.

 Why Working Toward Your Strengths Is Important

-Another benefit is helping you find work that is meaningful.
-We spend the majority of our daily hours working.
-As such, if we’re not in an environment where we are poised for success and feeling like we can achieve, unhappiness and a lack of satisfaction will develop.
+The more you know about what makes you tick, the greater chance you have for being successful.
+Another benefit is helping you find meaningful work.
+If you're not in an environment where you are poised for success and feel like you can achieve, unhappiness and a lack of satisfaction may develop.